amogh7joshi/engagement-detection/README.md

-# Facial Emotion Recognition
+# Engagement Detection

-This repository contains the source code for neural networks used in facial detection and emotion recognition.
+This repository contains the source code for neural networks used in facial detection, emotion recognition, and the overarching framework of engagement detection.

 The `facevideo.py` file contains live facial detection from the computer webcam.
 The comments on the top of the file contain more information on usage of the different detectors.